 This post may contain affiliate links.

-While it’s true that we don’t know for certain what causes certain people to develop autoimmune disease, there is evidence to support several different potential triggers that, along with genetic susceptibility, can influence the development of autoimmune disease.
+It’s true that we don’t know for certain what causes certain people to develop autoimmune disease.
+There is evidence to support several different potential triggers that, along with genetic susceptibility, that can influence the development of autoimmune disease.

 For the purposes of this article, I’ll be speaking about stress in the way that we all think about it: as a chronic negative mental, physical, or emotional experience that causes negative health effects in those who are experiencing it.

 The primary way the stress of our modern lifestyles causes harm to our physical bodies is through dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis.

 The HPA axis controls our bodies’ response to external stressors, also known as the “fight or flight” response.

 However, in chronic stress, the HPA axis can be over or under-stimulated, and the body is unable to respond with appropriate physiological adaptation.

 When this happens, we can experience negative health outcomes and symptoms related to a body that’s in an overstressed state.

 HOW CHRONIC STRESS AFFECTS YOUR AUTOIMMUNE DISEASE RISK

 Chronic stress has been blamed for everything from heart disease, to cancer, to infertility, and even obesity.
 The more we learn about stress, the more we understand how important it is to manage well so that we reduce our risk of chronic disease in the future.